okta/okta-signin-widget/src/v3/README.md

 | Branding | Branding and multibrands</br>CSS overrides (code editor) | Branding and multibrands |

 ## Type of Applications

 ### OIDC

 * SPA Introduction
 * Web Introduction

 ### Non-OIDC

 * SAML?

-## Implementation Section
-### Okta Hosted Setup
-1. Create an okta org
-2. Sign In Widget section
-3. Brand and customize
-4. Customize domain
+## Okta deployment models

+### Redirect (Okta-hosted)

+A user sign-in flow that grants authentication control to Okta by redirecting to an Okta hosted sign-in page using open protocols like OAuth 2.0 and SAML.
+See [Redirect authentication](https://developer.okta.com/docs/guides/redirect-authentication/).

-### Embedded authentication
+### Embedded (self-hosted)

 The third generation Sign-In Widget doesn't support embedded authentication.
 See [Embedded (self-hosted), second generation](https://github.com/okta/okta-signin-widget#embedded-self-hosted).

-## Migrating to the 3rd generation
+## Migrating to the third generation

 To migrate from a previous generation widget, first ensure that your org uses the Okta Identity Engine.
 All new orgs created after March 1, 2022 are Identity Engine orgs.